liusida/Voxelyze/README.md

 The distance is a little bit different, and people think it's fine.
 So Voxelyze 3 could have a little difference as well.
 Let's see.

+## VXA, VXC File Format

+There're many concepts and terminologies in the configure files, and here is [an incomplete note](https://github.com/liusida/Voxelyze/blob/dev-CUDA/doc/Format_of_VXA.txt) (I like VoxCAD, so I also point out where a certain parameter is used in VoxCAD).